Sovengar/Modern-Design/README.md

 - Resources (DTOs that expose our API to the external clients, has to be robust for less versioning)
 - Value Objects
 - Micro Types (AccountId, reserve for PK only)
-- CQR separating commands from queries, query after command.
+- CQS separating commands from queries, query after command.
 - Internal classes (exception classes,records, micro types, ...)
 - Wrapper classes (For external services to map his json to our POJOs)
 - Tell Don't Ask (Have getters for mapper but not setters to avoid mutable objects and business logic leaking)